customerio/customerio-ios/README.md

 let customerIO = CustomerIO(siteId: "XXX", apiKey: "YYY", region: Region.EU)
 ```

-Now, when you want to use any of the features of the SDK, you use the singleton instance of the CustomerIO SDK:
+Then, when you want to use the SDK, you use the singleton instance of the SDK:

 ```swift
 let tracking = Tracking(customerIO: customerIO)